barahonam1/react-filtered-multiselect/README.md

 `custom` - pass true if you wish to style each list item.
 By default each list item will display a plus sign to add the item.
 If the `removeIcon` prop has been set to true then an x will display.

+`addAllText` - text for adding all items.
+It will display "Show all" by default.

+`removeAllText` - text for removing all items.
+It will display "Remove all" by default.

 ### Default props

 ```js